Children's Mental Health

 What about self harm and suicide?

-The majority of children and young people do not get to a point where they are self-harming or considering taking their own life.
-For those that do it is important that this is recognised and appropriate support is put in place.
-Contrary to common belief, self-harm is not attention seeking, often it is a coping mechanism to stop the young person finding that things are getting out of control – the Samaritans have a handout looking at common myths around self-harm.
+Contrary to common belief, self-harm is not attention seeking.
+Often, it is a coping mechanism to stop the young person feeling that things are getting out of control – the Samaritans have a handout looking at common myths around self-harm.
 If a child or young person is expressing suicidal ideation then it is important that you get help and support immediately.

 Resources